deng-cy/deep_learning_topology_opt/force_coarse/readme.md

   * SciPy 1.2.0
   * PyTorch 1.2.0
   * Optuna 2.0.0

+For SciPy: please be aware that there was an [issue](https://github.com/scipy/scipy/issues/10892) in simulated annealing function `dual_annealing ` when I ran the code using this package.
+It has been fixed in 1.6.0.
+Difference is expected in the behavior, but should not be too much.
+You can tune the paramters of the function to reduce the difference, although not necessary.
 ## Code
 * <strong>force.m</strong>: MATLAB script to generate a _COMSOL_ file, used to calculate elastic energy based on given density distribution
 * <strong>force_optimized.m</strong>: MATLAB script to generate a _COMSOL_ file, used to calculate optimal configuration based on MMA